-Heatstroke occurs when your body overheats, commonly as a result of extended exposure to or physical effort in hot weather.
-If your body temperature reaches 104 degrees Fahrenheit (40 degrees Celsius), you may experience heatstroke.
-Summer is when the disorder is most prevalent.
+Heat stroke occurs when your body heats up, commonly as a result of prolonged exposure to or physical activity in hot conditions.
+If your body temperature rises to 104 degrees Fahrenheit (40 degrees Celsius), you may experience Heat stroke.
+The disorder is especially common during the summer.

 Consult Our Experts

 What are the symptoms of a heatstroke?

 Signs and symptoms of heat stroke include:

 - Body Temperature: Heatstroke is diagnosed by a core body temperature of 104 F (40 C) or greater, which can be measured with a rectal thermometer.

 - Altered State of Mind: Heatstroke can cause confusion, agitation, slurred speech, irritability, delirium, seizures, and coma, among other symptoms.

 - Abnormal Sweating: If you’re suffering from heatstroke, your skin will feel hot and dry to the touch.
 Your skin may feel dry or somewhat damp in heatstroke caused by vigorous exertion.